 Guest blog by Artem Shaipov

-This is a blog series written by the alumni of the Leading Economic Growth Executive Education Program at the Harvard Kennedy School.
-Participants successfully completed this 10-week online course in July 2020.
+This is a blog series written by the alumni of the Implementing Public Policy Executive Education Program at the Harvard Kennedy School.
+Participants successfully completed this 6-month online learning course in December 2020.
 These are their learning journey stories.

 Having earned in 2018 a certificate for successful completion of the online series “The Practice of PDIA: Building capability by delivering results” offered by Building State Capability at the Harvard Center for International Development, I learned about the Implementing Public Policy Program (IPP) from the PDIA Community’s first newsletter.
 I jumped on this opportunity to learn and grow professionally as I knew from my previous experience with the Harvard Center for International Development that my new learning journey would be full of new ideas, discoveries, insights, lessons learned, and takeaways.

 As I was already well-versed in the PDIA methodology before signing up for the IPP, I expected to learn more about leadership in public policy implementation, mobilizing teams for common policy purpose, and delegation for better policy results.
 I was also looking into opportunities for expanding my professional policy network by joining the IPP’s global community of practice.Continue reading Keys to Unlocking Policy Locks: Legal Education in Ukraine￼